cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

     alt="">
 </figure>

-Immediately, first-time players are informed of new mechanic -- Laser Traps -- that they will be learning about over the course of the level.
-From the spawn point, fresh eyes will quickly learn that the Laser Traps have 1HP and can destroy breakable objects, like the door you need to move through.
+Immediately out of the gate, first-time players at *Covenant: Hanging Gardens* are informed of a new mechanic -- Laser Traps -- that they will be learning about over the course of the level.
+Fresh eyes will use their `Katana` on it, quickly learning that the Laser Traps have 1HP and can destroy breakable objects, like the door you need to move through.

 <figure class="align-center">
   <img